Please review these frequently asked questions from prospective students and families.

 Yes, you will be considered for the BS in Business program.

-If you are accepted into the First Year in London option, you will automatically attend NYU London for the fall and spring semesters of your first year.
+If you are accepted into the First Year in London opportunity, you will automatically attend NYU London for the fall and spring semesters of your first year.
 If you are not a First Year London student, you still have an opportunity to study away at NYU London later in your undergraduate career starting as early as the fall semester of your sophomore year.

 Where will I live during my time at NYU London?